Teotihuacan North Of Mexico City, Mexico Travel Guide

 Teotihuacan has no dedicated airport.
 The nearest major international gateway is Mexico City International Airport (MEX), officially Aeropuerto Internacional Benito Juárez.
 This is Mexico's busiest airport and a major hub for flights across the Americas and beyond.
 MEX serves a vast network of international and domestic airlines.

 Flight prices to Mexico City vary significantly throughout the year.
 Peak tourist seasons (winter holidays, spring break, summer months, major Mexican holidays) see higher prices.
-Better deals often appear during shoulder seasons (late April-May, September-November, excluding holidays).
-Booking international flights well in advance, especially for peak periods, is a good strategy.
+Better deals often appear during shoulder seasons (late April-May, September-November, outside of public holidays).
+Booking international flights well in advance, especially for peak periods, is a wise plan.
 Flight comparison websites help monitor prices.
 Dollar Flight Club and Skyscanner are resources.

 Mexico City International Airport (MEX) is the main access point.
 It is a major hub with global and domestic connections.

-Flight prices fluctuate seasonally, with higher costs during peak tourist times.
+Flight rates vary seasonally, with higher costs during peak tourist times.
 Booking early is a good practice.

 Various reliable options are available for transfers from MEX to Mexico City center, including authorized taxis, ride-sharing, and public transport.

-Mexico City International Airport (MEX) is a modern airport with two terminals (Terminal 1 and Terminal 2) connected by an Aerotrén (monorail).
+Mexico City International Airport (MEX) is an up-to-date airport with two terminals (Terminal 1 and Terminal 2) connected by an Aerotrén (monorail).

 Numerous currency exchange booths and ATMs are present.
 Free Wi-Fi is generally available throughout the airport.